n8sOrganization/project-automation/README.md

 The `seed-issues` folder contains md files representing the contents of each issue to be created.
 The `project` workflow creates the project, issues, and assigns issues to board.
 The `cleanup` workflow deletes the workflow files and project workflow history to prevent someone from inadvertantly running the automation again.

-This should be implmented in your own GH organization with a github PAT set as a org secret and then copying from template to a repo in same org.
-Default name for GH secret is GH_TOKEN,